Organic Tagua Jewelry

 Every piece is handmade for you with love for detail by our artisans from different countries around the world.
 Usually we have a small stock of each product available to pack and ship within two working days.
 Sometimes the delivery times of our Leather Berber Bags can vary as we only produce low quantities and therefore it might happen that a bag is especially handmade for you following your order.
 This can take up to 4 weeks, but we will inform you within a day after your order if it is expected to take more than a week to get your unique ABURY product to you!

-Handmade Tagua Earrings Joy in
+Handmade Tagua Earrings in Blue, Orange

 by Organic Tagua Jewelry